top of page

 When Should You Seek Professional Help?

-If your lower back pain during walking:
+If your lower back pain while walking:

 • Persists for more than a few weeks